Toddless/Tarazed/README.md

+# REMARK
+This project was a playground for learning the basic principles of software development.
+At the time of creation of this project, the developer had zero knowledge in this topic.

 # Tarazed
 A simple app for creating and tracking personalised workout plans.
-Available on Android, Windows and Linux, the app allows you to synchronise your data so you can easily switch between devices without losing progress.

 # Client
 The application is developed using .NET MAUI (Multi-platform App UI), providing high performance and native integration with platforms.